glever/j-antplus/README.md

 Codebase still unstable but foundation is shaping up.
 Expect a few heavy refactors until things stabilize.
 Check out the Hrm/SpeedTest/Cadence/Fec examples to get started.
 Many thanks to https://github.com/JohnAZoidberg for help with implementing most of the devices.

-If you want to re-use this library in another project run `gradle publishToMavenLocal`.
 Then you can add a maven dependency to `be.glever:j-antplus:0.0.1-SNAPSHOT` in order to use it.

 # Compatibility notes